binaryphile/sorta/README.md

 - *Why?*

-    The command line is the fundamental tool for system management, and Bash is its de facto interface.
+    The command line is the fundamental tool for system management, and bash is its de facto interface.
 For many such uses, it's the lowest impedance tool for the job, beating out other scripting tools by virtue of staying out of your way.
 Bash has the added virtue of being preinstalled on almost every major Unix distribution.

-    When trying to do anything somewhat sophisticated however, Bash quickly falls on its face due to its weak support for passing parameters, its use of [dynamic scoping] and its lack of support for reasonable packaging of libraries.
+    When trying to do anything somewhat sophisticated however, bash quickly falls on its face due to its weak support for passing parameters, its use of [dynamic scoping] and its lack of support for reasonable packaging of libraries.

-    Sorta is aimed at improving parameter passing just a bit, so you can more effectively use the tools which Bash does provide.
+    Sorta is aimed at improving parameter passing just a bit, so you can more effectively use the tools which bash does provide.

 - *Why "_params"?*